ModelOriented/shapviz/README.md

 ![](man/figures/README-dep.png)

-Decompositions of individual predictions can be visualized as well:
+Decompositions of individual predictions can be visualized as waterfall or force plot:

 ```r
 sv_waterfall(shp, row_id = 1)